 - Home equity loan rates are locked in and won’t change

-Is it better to choose a fixed or variable HELOC rate in 2025?
+Is it better to choose a fixed or variable home equity rate?

 Fixed rates allow you to secure a favorable interest rate for the duration of the loan.
 In contrast, variable-rate Home Equity Lines of Credit (HELOCs) can provide the opportunity to benefit from declining mortgage rates.
 Generally, short-term projects may be better suited for variable rates, while longer-term projects tend to benefit from the stability of fixed-rate HELOCs.